JRMurr/JRMurr.github.io/data/blog/exposing-a-rust-library-to-node-with-napirs.md

 This will expose a JS class called `Execution` with a constructor corresponding to the `new` function.

-Let's add a class method that will run a query return an array of records when it was a select query.
+Let's add a class method that will run a query and return an array of records when it was a select query.

 ```rust
 /// A List of rows returned by the query.